-tion - deviations arise only in higher cumulants [23]).
-This is analogous to measuring the coupling constant and the distribution of total magnetization in pure systems, which underlie phenomenological RG and finite size scaling [24].
-As in pure systems, the FRG predictions are universal at coarse grained scales, but require specifying the large scale BCs.
+energy $\hat{V}(v)$.
+The second cumulant correlator of $\hat{V}(v)$ in v space is the same R(v) function as defined by the replicated effective action in the FRG (deviations arise only in higher cumulants [23]).
+This is analogous to measuring the coupling constant and the total magnetization distribution in pure systems [24].
+As in pure systems, the FRG predictions are universal at coarse-grained scales, but require specifying the large scale boundary conditions (BCs).
 The mass provides these conditions and also allows one to control and quantify the zero mode (center of mass) fluctuations, yielding the coupling function R(u).
-The same procedure allowed an exact calculation [23] of R(v) for the D=0+1 theory with RF disorder (Sinai's model).
+This procedure allowed an exact calculation [23] of R(v) for the D = 0 + 1 theory with RF disorder (Sinai's model).

-We numerically compute the FRG zero temperature fixedpoint functions using exact ground state configurations.
-We study interfaces embedded in dimensions D = d + 1, d =0, 1, 2, 3, including random bond (RB), random field (RF), and periodic (RP) disorder universality classes.
-We focus on universal, parameter free functions; treatment of universal amplitudes requires more details and is presented separately [25].
+We numerically compute the FRG fixed-point functions using exact ground state configurations.
+We study interfaces embedded in dimensions D = d + 1, d = 0, 1, 2, 3 including random bond (RB), random field (RF), and periodic (RP) disorder.
+We focus on universal, parameterfree functions; treatment of universal amplitudes is presented separately [25].
 The linear cusp in $\Delta(u) = -R''(u)$ is confirmed in all cases.
 For periodic disorder, $\Delta(u)$ is consistent with the conjectured parabolic form.
-For RB and RF disorder, the scaled $\Delta(u)$ are distinct from the 1-loop calculations and are closer to the two-loop results, though the curves exhibit at most a weak dependence on d.
+For RB and RF disorder, the scaled $\Delta(u)$ are distinct from the 1-loop calculations and are closer to the two-loop results, though the curves are at most weakly dependent on d.
 The functional shocks responsible for the cusp in $\Delta(u)$ are directly seen.
-The higher statistics of these shocks are consistent with d = 0 Burgers intermittency.
-Cross-correlation (chaos) fixed points for two related copies of the disorder show a rounding of $\Delta(u)$ that is consistent with recent FRG predictions [12].
+The statistics of these shocks are consistent with d =0 Burgers intermittency.
+Cross-correlation (chaos) fixed points for two related copies of the disorder show a rounding of $\Delta(u)$ consistent with recent FRG predictions [12].